tongchen126/rl_project/README.md

 # Actor-Critic (alternative)
-Only environment with discrete action space have been validated.
+Only environment with discrete action space has been validated.
 ac0.py: main file for training.
 ac0_utils.py: agent and dataset creation..